Updated in March, 2022.

 Some reviews will come organically, but to truly support your value proposition, encourage your users to write more reviews.
 It’s okay to provide some guidance, but don’t ask users to copy and paste a template review.
 This will raise red flags among review site editors and prospective buyers alike.
 You’ll also be surprised by how much you can learn about your customers from authentic reviews.
-When you ask clients for a testimonial, they’ll most likely write a positive blurb or review and approve one for you, provided they’re happy with your services.
+When you ask clients for a testimonial, they’ll most likely write a positive blurb or review, provided they’re happy with your services.

-When writing a review, however, customers are faced with a few in-depth questions that they have to answer more objectively.
+When writing a review, however, customers are faced with a few in-depth questions that they need to answer more objectively.
 One of the questions is usually “What do you want to see improved?” or “What are you dissatisfied with?”
 These questions offer a great way to gather customer feedback that will help you grow.
-Some constructive criticism is always useful for making improvements.
+Some constructive criticism from actual users is always useful for making improvements.

 Keep an eye on reviews